rkthomps/MCTSSnake/README.md

 ## ToDo List (If you contribute a new feature, please make a new java package (folder in the src file) and add its description to the README)
 - We could try to use Manhatten Distance as a "prior probability" and implement PUCT in hopes that our snakes would be more likely to go towards apples.
-- We can implement a Human Bot interface that allows humans to play against our snakes.
-Doing so should only require listening for arrow keys and proceeding forward if no arrow key is "heard".
 - We must evaluate our final snake in a tournament against finalBot.AdderBoaCobra.
 - We can optionally evaluate variations (or ablations) of our final snake against eachother and against finalBot.AdderBoaCobra.